-Center for Student Engagement (CSE) - Center for Student Engagement works with undergraduate to create an engaging and vibrant co-curricular experience.
-By empowering current Georgetown students to create the campus community and culture, we help students develop practical leadership and social skills that complement and enhance the classroom experience.
+Center for Student Engagement (CSE) - The Center for Student Engagement works with undergraduate to create an engaging and vibrant co-curricular experience.
+By empowering current Georgetown students to create the campus community and culture, they help students develop practical leadership and social skills that complement and enhance the classroom experience.
 They help create a pluralistic campus community that fosters integrity and collaboration; high quality programs that spark curiosity and inspire action; and reflective practice that deepens self-knowledge and awareness.

 Office of Student Conduct - The Office of Student Conduct is commissioned with the task of detailing the rights and responsibilities of students, adjudicating disciplinary matters, and when necessary, imposing sanctions for violations in accordance with the Code.
 The Office of Student Conduct serves as a resource to the entire University community through its efforts to meet the educational and developmental needs of students related to community standards, conflict management and resolution, civility, respect for self and others, and the love of truth.

 The Office of Residential Living - Living in a community calls each individual to challenge, support and encourage one another in a relationship of mutual trust and respect.
 Georgetown’s rich tradition of student ownership and leadership is present within the residential communities and involves collaborating, communicating, taking personal responsibility, and developing supportive relationship among all members.

-Office of Neighborhood Life - Office of Neighborhood Life (ONL) is committed to fostering good relationships between neighbors and students by increasing students' awareness of their responsibilities to act as good citizens and addressing neighbors' concerns about student behavior off campus.
+Office of Neighborhood Life - The Office of Neighborhood Life is committed to fostering good relationships between neighbors and students by increasing students' awareness of their responsibilities to act as good citizens and addressing neighbors' concerns about student behavior off campus.